-The main characters are fighting for justice while trying to balance the struggles of everyday life.
-Highly relatable for a large portion of its audience, Sailor Moon has gathered a cult following.
-With a few joints to break you in, you will soon find you have more in common with the main characters than you may have thought.
+The protagonists are battling for justice while attempting to manage their daily hardships.
+Sailor Moon has a cult following because it is so relevant to a huge percentage of its audience.
+With a few joints to ease you in, you will quickly discover you have more in common with the primary protagonists than you would have imagined.

 16. Bob’s Burgers

-Bob’s Burgers is a Fox animated series that has a massive cult following and it is not hard to understand why.
-The kids are weird and the parents are quirky but all in all, they are a relatable bunch.
-Bob and his family struggle to keep their hamburger joint afloat in pursuit of the American dream.
+Bob’s Burgers is a Fox animated sitcom with a sizable cult following, and it is easy to see why.
+The kids are odd, and the parents are odd, but they are altogether a likable group.
+In pursuit of the American ideal, Bob and his family fight to keep his hamburger restaurant viable.